Maylands Primary School

 Row 1 (front): Lewis Hanna, Alex Cargill, one of the Chambers twins - possibly Colin, Robert Foley, unknown, the other Chambers twin - possibly Ron

 I don't have a photo for Class 3, tho I do have a report - unfortunately it's not signed.
+Perhaps it was Miss Lutz.

 For this Class 4 photo - the most recent I have (tho my mother kept all my reports) - we were separated from the girls: I guess it made for a better composition, with the numbers reduced.
 I'm right in the middle.
 Our teacher in Class 4 was Mrs E. M. Brinkworth, who wrote me a very nice report, tho she did say that I could 'be very naughty'.